Family of the Year receives 300K donated Christmas Tree

 |0

-This work, Family of the Year receives 300K donated Christmas Tree [Image 4 of 4], by Jason Ragucci, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Family of the Year receives 300K donated Christmas Tree, by Jason Ragucci, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT